lyu-ai/agentok/website/docs/legal/privacy.md

 ### Contact Us

-If you have questions or comments about this Privacy Policy, please contact us at [hi@tiwater.com](mailto:hi@tiwater.com).
+If you have questions or comments about this Privacy Policy, please contact us at [hi@agentok.ai](mailto:hi@agentok.ai).